-Parameters task (avocado.core.nrunner.Task) - The task to keep additional information about can_run()
+- task (avocado.core.nrunner.Task) The task to keep additional information about - satisfiable_deps_execution_statuses The dependency result types that satisfy the execution of this RuntimeTask. :type satisfiable_deps_execution_statuses: list of test results.

 '''

 are_dependencies_finished()

+can_run()

+category = 'test'

+execution_timeout = None

 '''

-execution_timeout = None

 Timeout limit for the completion of the task execution